macu39/Wemos-Heating-Controller/README.md

 # Wemos_Heating_Controller
-Interval Heating Controller usin a Wemos D1 Mini
+Interval Heating Controller using a Wemos D1 Mini with a 64x48 oled display and a web interface to control it